The March of Dimes is working towards giving every mom the opportunity to have a healthy pregnancy and every baby the chance to survive and thrive.

 - Get treated for health conditions, like high blood pressure, diabetes, depression and thyroid problems.

 - Protect yourself from infections.
 Get vaccinated, wash your hands frequently, and don’t eat raw meat, fish or eggs.
 Have safe sex.

 - Reduce your stress.
 Eat healthy foods and do something active every day.

 - Don’t smoke, drink alcohol, or use street drugs.
-Ask your provider about programs that can help you quit.
+Ask your provider about programs that can help you quit or visit this site right here.
 Tell your provider about any medicines you take, with or without a prescription.

 - Go to all your prenatal care checkups, even if you’re feeling fine.
 Prenatal care helps your provider make sure you and your baby are healthy.